 Glen Ellen Inn, 13670 Arnold Drive, Glen Ellen

 Enjoy affordable luxury in one of 22 guestrooms in a quiet, peaceful setting with a pool, heated spa, and lovely gardens.
 Set along the tree-lined Sonoma Creek, the lodge offers beautiful views of the legendary Valley of the Moon (aka Sonoma Valley), made famous by the writings of Glen Ellen’s most notable former resident, author and adventurer Jack London.
-Locals love the lodge’s historic Jack London Saloon, steeped in turn-of-the-20th-century history and elegance.
-The saloon offers a full bar, Wine Country vintages, and upscale Italian cuisine from the menu at Umbria Glen Ellen (located next door).
+Locals love the lodge’s historic Saloon, steeped in turn-of-the-20th-century history and elegance.
+The Saloon offers a full bar, Wine Country vintages, and upscale Italian cuisine from the menu at Umbria Glen Ellen (located next door).